 Okazaki Park, Urban park and historical site in Okazaki, Japan

-Okazaki Park is an urban park and historical site centered on the remains of Okazaki Castle.
-The grounds include traditional Japanese gardens, seasonal cherry blossoms, walking paths, and a museum dedicated to samurai history.
+Okazaki Park is an urban park in Okazaki, Japan, built around the ruins of Okazaki Castle.
+It contains traditional Japanese gardens, cherry trees, walking paths, a reconstructed castle tower, and a museum dedicated to samurai history.

 The Mikawa Warrior Museum displays exhibits about samurai traditions and their way of life.
 The Ninomaru Noh Theater stages classical Japanese performing arts throughout the year.